Stateware/Dav3i/doc/FrontEndArchitecture.md

  * Call by_stat.php with some stat ID and year and return HMS
  * Generate lookup table from CC2s, names, and 0's for HMS (stored as g_LookupTable)
  * Set stat reference list (stored as g_StatList)
+ * Parse stat reference list and store as g_ParsedStatList
  * Set timespan (stored as g_FirstYear and g_LastYear)
  * Replace HMS values in lookup table with new HMS (will happen just after lookup table generation for default HMS and whenever selected stat changes)
  * Translate CC2 to CID using g_LookupTable